ANSSI-FR/MLA/README.md

 Implemented in `EncryptionLayer*`.

-This layer encrypts data using the symmetric authenticated encryption with associated data (AEAD) algorithm *AES-GCM 256*, and encrypts the symmetric key using an ECIES schema based on Curve *Ed25519*.
+This layer encrypts data using the symmetric authenticated encryption with associated data (AEAD) algorithm *AES-GCM 256*, and encrypts the symmetric key using an ECIES schema based on *Curve25519*.

 The ECIES schema is extended to support multiple public keys: A public key is generated and then used to perform `n` Diffie-Hellman exchange with the `n` users public keys.
 The generated public key is also recorded in the header (to let the user replay the DH exchange).
 Once derived according to ECIES, we get `n` keys.
 These keys are then used to encrypt a common key `k`, and the resulting `n` ciphertexts are stored in the layer header.
 This key `k` will later be used for the symmetric encryption of the archive.